 Even in normal skeletal muscle or adipose tissue the interstitial concentrations of many substrates, such as glucose and amino acids, and hormones, such as insulin, are substantially lower than in plasma, suggesting that transendothelial transport is a limiting factor.
 In endothelial dysfunction the transport barrier may be substantially altered.
 Dysfunction of endothelial barrier is found for example in hypertension, cigarette smoking, inflammation, and diabetes (or metabolic syndrome).

 In capillary leak syndrome an increase in capillary permeability to proteins leads to oedema and hypotension, and often acute kidney injury (Siddall et al., 2017).
 It is commonly associated with sepsis, but can result from other diseases, including autoimmune diseases.
 Abnormal angiogenesis causes formation of new leaky vessels, which is common in tumours.
+Leaky vasculature and defective lymphatic drainage causes the enhanced permeability and retention (EPR) effect.
 Pulmonary diseases, including asthma and acute lung injury, are associated with pulmonary oedema, caused by increased endothelial permeability.

 - Vascular system

 - Blood-brain barrier